MCLifeLeader/CS364/Final Document/CS364_SRS_Document.md

 ### 3.2.x Feature Template Example

-Full Feature Description.
-What the feature is.
-Who is going to use it.
-Why is this feature needed or wanted.
+Full Feature Description answering the questions of what the feature is, who is going to use it, why is this feature needed or wanted.

 #### 3.2.x.y Use Case Name Example